jbianchi81/pydrodelta/doc/node_serie.md

 **Arguments**:

   -----------
-  timestart : timedelta
+  timestart : datetime
   Begin time of the timeseries

-  timeend : timedelta
+  timeend : datetime
   End time of the timeseries

 <a id="pydrodelta.node_serie.NodeSerie.getThresholds"></a>